lenovo/python-redfish-lenovo/README.md

 Installing
 ----------

-* To install the python-redfish-library, get the code from <https://github.com/DMTF/python-redfish-library> , then:
+* To install the python-redfish-library

-    `python setup.py install`
+    `pip install redfish`

 * To install configparser: